Billify-VOF/billify-prototype/docs/development/technical_discussion_prep.md

 For detailed analysis and rationale, see [sync strategy ADR](decisions/sync_strategy.md).

-### 1.4 Technical Architecture Decisions
+### 1.4 Technical architecture decisions

-#### Architecture: Monolith vs microservices
+#### Architecture: monolith vs microservices
 See our detailed analysis and decision in the [monolith vs microservices ADR](decisions/monolith_vs_microservices.md).

-## 2. Production and Operations
+## 2. Production and operations

-See our detailed [production readiness guide](../operations/production_readiness.md) for comprehensive information about:
-- Caching strategy and implementation
-- Container orchestration and deployment
-- Monitoring and observability setup
-- Security measures and compliance

-For information about enterprise deployment requirements and potential architecture improvements, see our [future considerations guide](future_considerations.md).

-For detailed production scenarios and analysis, see our [production scenarios guide](../operations/production_scenarios.md).
+For production deployment details and considerations, see our [production readiness guide](../operations/production_readiness.md) and [enterprise deployment guide](../operations/enterprise_deployment.md).